Davygod/KEST2/windows_verkefni.md

   * ???
 ### 11.2.6.2 Lab - Use Device Manager
 * What information is listed in the Device Manager window?
 Why would you use it?
-  * ???
+  * Batteries, Computer, Disk Drives, Display Adapters, Drives, IDE ATA ATAPI controllers, ect.
+You would use it if you wanted to change the settings for any of those components.
 * Browse through the menus displayed at the top of the Device Manager window.
-Ho would you install driver software for an older device that may not be automatically recognized by the Windows operating system?
+How would you install driver software for an older device that may not be automatically recognized by the Windows operating system?
   * ???
 * What additional information does Driver Details provide?
-  * ???
+  * It provides the Providing company, File version, copyright, digital signer, and the driver files.
 * What two options do you have for updating the driver?
-  * ???
+  * First is to go to the computer makers site and downloading their driver (Dell, HP, Asus,etc).
+Second is to go to the device makers site.
+For video nVidia, or ATI, for networking Intel, etc)
 * What does the Roll Back Driver button do?
 The Roll Back Driver can be grayed out on your computer, why would it be grayed out?
-  * ???
+  * When the Rollback Driver button isn't available (greyed out) it is an indication that a previous driver version has not been installed for that device.
+Depending on the device it is best to check the device manufacturer's website or ride with the Windows recommendation.
 * What are the other available options?
   * ???
 ### 11.3.1.11 Lab - Monitor and Manage System Resources